(CNN)Here's a look at social media giant Facebook.

 May 18, 2012 - The initial public offering of Facebook stock takes place.

-October 2012 - Facebook reaches one billion users.
+October 2012 - Facebook reaches one billion active monthly users.

 June 2013 - Leaker Edward Snowden releases documents on the NSA's Prism program.
 Snowden claims that the NSA has monitored the users of Facebook and other internet companies.
 Facebook denies cooperating with the NSA.